What Is Net Metering?

 Protecting the Electric Grid

 Unfortunately, some utilities perceive net metering policies as lost revenue opportunities.
 In fact, net metering policies create a smoother demand curve for electricity and allow utilities to better manage their peak electricity loads.
 By encouraging generation near the point of consumption, net metering also reduces the strain on distribution systems and prevents losses in long-distance electricity transmission and distribution.
+There are a wide variety of cost-benefit studies around the country that demonstrate the value solar provides to local economies and the electricity system as a whole.

 Want to support net metering policies in your state?
 Advocate for solar energy.
 Your voice counts!